Owabumuwa-Blessing/LITA_Knowledge_Log/README_SalesAnalysis.md

 ![PQ_SalesData](https://github.com/user-attachments/assets/dc3a4242-4902-4d1d-8ff7-e23b9be7c767)

-3. Exploratory Data Analysis: Using Excel and SQL, I performed initial analysis to understand the sales distribution across different regions and product categories.
+2. Exploratory Data Analysis: Using Excel and SQL, I performed initial analysis to understand the sales distribution across different regions and product categories.

-* Excel: Exploration and Summary
+* **Excel**
   * Pivot Tables: Using Excel pivot tables, I performed an initial exploration of the sales data, summarizing key metrics.
     - Revenue Analysis: Calculate total revenue by product and by region to identify top earners.
     - Sales Count: Assess quantity sold by region and product to understand sales dynamics.